kcindric/blog/kcindric-blog/content/posts/multiple-column-psql-full-text-search/index.md

 <p style="text-align: center;">Profiler is not happy</p>
 {{< /rawhtml >}}

-To optimize this query we can add an idex to our `fulltext` column.
+To optimize this query we can add an index to our `fulltext` column.
 The most optimized index for a `tsvector` data type is called `GIN` and the following query will create one:

 ```SQL
 CREATE INDEX search_fulltext ON film USING GIN(fulltext);